heritage-of-rajasthan-essay

 heritage-management-in-india-jaipur-haveli

-Rajasthani Havelis are famous the world over.
-The Havelis of the Shekhawati region are well-known for beautiful frescoes adorning their walls.
+Rajasthani Haveli is famous the world over.
+The Haveli of the Shekhawati region is well-known for beautiful Shekhawati frescoes adorning their walls.
 Many such buildings have now been converted into hotels granting them a renewed lease of life.
 For the uninitiated, the owners of these Havelis migrated to cities like Kolkatta and Mumbai many decades ago for lusher pastures.
 All such mansions are dying due to neglect with owners deciding not to return.
 Here is a picture of a magnificent Haveli in and around the Shekhawati region in Rajasthan.

 haveli-shekhawati-rajasthan-architecture